DreymaR/BigBagKbdTrixXKB/README.md

 -----------------
 Wayland has a somewhat different tack: It uses xkb-data files, but not an X server.
 So the setkb script won't work there, but the BigBag as such will.

 It depends on which Wayland Compositor you're using.
+Sorry, but I don't know them all.
 See its docs for more info?

 For the popular Sway compositor, add a piece like this example to your `~/.config/sway/config` file:
 ```